 If side="lower", one-tailed tests, the null hypothesis is rejected for small values of the test statistic.

-40 mt.sample.teststat fixed.seed.sampling too much memory.
+fixed.seed.sampling

 If fixed.seed.sampling="y", a fixed seed sampling procedure is used, which may double the computing time, but will not use extra memory to store the permutations.
 If fixed.seed.sampling="n", permutations will be stored in memory.
-For the blockf test, the option n was not implemented as it requires or any number not less than the total number of permutations.
+For the blockf test, the option n was not implemented as it requires too much memory.